The way we promote, sell, and buy art is rapidly changing, but there are still many good reasons to consider gallery representation.

 Galleries feed into museums.

-Galleries are a longtime valued aspect of the art ecosystem.
+Galleries are a valuable part of the art ecosystem.

 The fastest way to get your art into a museum is to attain top-drawer gallery status.
 Gallerists often work on behalf of their artists to get worthy art into museum collections.